America Is in the Heart: Influence on later Filipino-American writers

 Throughout his career, Carlos Bulosan has provided examples of the Filipino American identity that affected future Filipino American and the issues they approached.
 In 1942, Chorus For America: Six Filipino Poets became the first Filipino poetry anthology published in America.
 It was based on the works of Bulosan and five other poets.
-At a time when Asians were being persecuted in America, Bulosan was attempting to distinguish Filipino-Americans from the umbrella term “Asian-American”.
+At a time when Asians were being persecuted in America, Bulosan was attempting to distinguish Filipino American struggles from the generic term “Oriental”.
 America Is in the Heart speaks to this struggle to retain one's identity in a new world.
 The graphic and gritty description of the Filipino town Bibalonan shocked the readers into realizing its distinction.
 It is a “damned town” where women are stoned to death and babies are left unwanted by the wayside.
 America Is in the Heart described the indelible mark a person's background has on his or her life, highlighting the failures of generalizing racial identities.

-Ironically, it is Bulosan's success and America Is in the Heart’s dominance in the study of Filipino-American literature that may have a greater impact of then his actual words.
+Ironically, it is Bulosan's success and America Is in the Heart's dominance in the study of Filipino-American literature that may have a greater impact of then his actual words.
 There is great debate whether the agenda for Filipino American writers should be, “to exile themselves from the home country or to accept the status of a hyphenated American or to find a bridge between the two.”
 King-Kok Cheung believes that Bulosan is so celebrated due to a lack of attention to Filipino American writers “whose exilic writings did not fit with the immigrant ethos” of America.
 One of Bulosan's most important themes as a writer was the importance to find one's identity in America.
 Bulosan reveals his faith and love for America in the end of America Is in the Heart.
 This sentiment is repeated in an essay entitled Be American, where Bulosan described American citizenship as a “most cherished dream”.
 Even if his writing did seem more conducive to the accepted image of immigrants, Bulosan opened the door for later writers to push the envelope of acceptance.
 Filipino-American writers of more recent years, such as Ninotchka Rosca and Linda Ty-Casper, have continued to highlight the complexity of a totally unified Filipino-American identity.